Grade Calculator – Calculate Your Weighted & Final Grades Instantly

 - Communicate with instructors early if you're concerned about your grade

-- Use grade planning to determine when extra credit is necessary
+- Use our final grade calculator to determine when extra credit is necessary

 - Remember that consistency across all assignments often yields better results than cramming for a single high-stakes exam